 Growth Strategy.
-Our objective is to become a dominant provider of EDGARizing services.
+Our objective is to become one of the dominant providers of EDGARizing services to small cap and micro cap public companies and small to medium size law firms.
 Our strategy is to provide clients with competitive pricing, exceptional personal service and reliable quality.
 Key elements of our strategy include:

-- · increase our relationships with businesses, law firms and accountants; - continue and expand our website; - provide additional services for businesses and other filers; and - pursue relationships with companies that will support our business development.
+- · increase our relationships with businesses, law firms and accountants; - $\cdot\,$ continue and expand our website; - $\cdot$ provide additional services for businesses and other filers; and - · pursue relationships with companies that will support our business development.

 Our Website www.formatds.com.
 Our website provides a description of our services along with our contact information including our address, telephone number and e-mail address.
-The Issuer's website also provides prospective customers with relevant information about our pricing and payment options, our filing procedures, frequently asked questions and investor relations.
+Our website also provides prospective customers with relevant information about our pricing and payment options, our filing procedures, frequently asked questions and investor relations.

 Our Competition.
 The EDGARizing services industry in the United States is highly competitive.
 The EDGARizing process reformats documents required to be filed with the SEC from files that were originally generated using a variety of word processing and spreadsheet software.
 We compete with a variety of companies, many of which have greater financial and other resources than us, or are subsidiaries or divisions of larger organizations.
-In particular, the industry is characterized by a small number of large, dominant organizations that perform this service exclusively, along with corporate entities or law firms that have their own in-house EDGARizing capability.
+In particular, the industry is characterized by a small number of large, dominant organizations that perform this service, such as Bowne & Co., Inc., RR Donnelley & Sons Co. and Merrill Corporation, along with corporate entities or law firms that have their own in-house EDGARizing capability.

 The major competitive factors in our business are the timeliness and quality of customer service, the quality of finished products and price.
-Our ability to compete effectively in providing customer service and quality finished products is depends primarily on the level of training of our staff, the availability of computer software and equipment and the ability to perform the services with speed and accuracy.
+Our ability to compete effectively in providing customer service and quality finished products depends primarily on the level of training of our staff, the utilization of computer software and equipment and the ability to perform the services with speed and accuracy.
 We believe we compete effectively in all of these areas.